Backcountry Fly Fishing Essentials

 Before heading out, be sure to tell someone where you are going and when to expect you back!
 And when you do get back, let that someone know you are back.

-This article was authored by Kurt Zeilenga, current President of the High Sierra Fly Casters.
+This article was authored by Kurt Zeilenga, our Education Coordinator.
 If you have suggestions on how to improve this article, you may contact Kurt at education@hsfc.us.

 Additional reading: